CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 ### .stub

 Go to kernel stub content section.
+Only allowed for older driver version binaries.

 ### .tgsize